About Art and Soul Art Therapy

 Erin Murphy, CLAT-NY, ATR-BC, CLAT-CT

-Licensed Creative Arts Therapist (New York; Connecticut licensure pending), Pre-Licensed Professional Counselor
+Licensed Creative Arts Therapist (New York), Clinical Licensed Art Therapist (Connecticut), Pre-Licensed Professional Counselor

 Erin is a NY State Licensed Creative Arts Therapist and a Registered Art Therapist, soon to be board-certified under the Art Therapy Credentialing Board.
 Erin is a Clinical Licensed Art Therapist AND a Licensed Professional counselor in the state of Connecticut and is working toward her licence in proessional counseling as well.
 Erin received her master’s degree in art therapy and creativity development from Pratt Institute.
 Erin’s training at Pratt was rooted in psychoanalytic and psychodynamic theory, primarily attachment and object relations theory.
 Upon graduating in 2016, Erin has gained experience working in both the psychiatric ED as well as inpatient and outpatient settings, predominantly with individuals who have a history of coexisting mental health disorders and substance use.

 Erin believes art therapy can provide a safe space for individuals to deconstruct and process their past to form meaning and move forward.
 Erin finds great value and significance in meeting each client where they are.